The following is an unedited transcription of the audio.

 And all I did was point to the throne and I said probably let's do it here Sherman.
 There would be one leg of the throne back over on that side of the hill and another leg on that side of the hill and another leg way over there as far as you can see and another leg over there and it will be about 800 feet high and Jesus Christ and God Almighty would be sitting upon that throne.

-And these Serafinis are not these little [inaudible 03:53] that you see in Peter Paul Rubin's paintings.
+And these Seraphim are not what you see in Peter Paul Rubin's paintings.
 Little fat cupid-like dolls, these Serafinis if they stretch forth their wings disappear into the clouds that way and that way and the reason I know that is because it says when one of them spoke the whole foundation of heaven which is not easy to shake.
 The whole foundation of heaven is shook and so the scene that you have is supposed to silence us, frighten us, humble us, terrify as, expose us, lay us bare and all of that did was talk about that scene.

 And we went out to dinner afterwards and I said to Noel you know what I like about that movie most?
 It made me admire and tremble at Jesus Christ more.
 And she said why is that?
 I said because as I sat there watching I thought now even if these events were true they took place on earth or the middle of earth and earth is a small planet in a solar system about 7 billion miles across.
 And the solar system is just a small little system in the Milky Way galaxy which is about 600,000 trillion miles across and the galaxy that we live in is a modest, relatively large size galaxy in a universe that probably has about 100 million such galaxies in it and Jesus Christ put this in place with the flick of his little finger.